Always on

 • Breast lymphoedema

 RIM is a rare, complex late complication of radiation treatment.
 It is an autoimmune and connective tissue condition that can appear many years after treatment.
-RIM begins with an inflammatory phase- affected tissue becomes red, swollen and irritated.
-If diagnosed early, intervention may help slow progression and limit long-term damage.
+RIM begins with an inflammatory phase in the breast- affected tissue becomes red, painful, swollen and starts to harden and contract .
+If diagnosed early, intervention can help slow progression and limit long-term damage.
 Unfortunately, it was not identified soon enough and has progressed into a severe advanced sclerotic phase.
-The tissue has become fibrotic and rock hard, contracted and extremely difficult to reverse, creating many of the challenges she is now facing.
+The tissue is very inflamed, has become fibrotic, rock hard, shrunken and extremely difficult to reverse, creating many of the challenges she is now facing.

 The fibrosis is no longer affecting only the breast tissue.
 It is impacting the surrounding chest wall, shoulder, rib cage, diaphragm, posture and overall mobility.
 This has caused secondary lymphoedema, creating additional complications.

-At one stage a mastectomy was recommended, but surgeons have since confirmed that a mastectomy is highly risky and completely out of the question; the tissue is too fragile, with a high probability of complications, leaving her with a big surgical wound that would likely not heal.
+At one stage a mastectomy was recommended to provide relief, but surgeons have since confirmed that a mastectomy is highly risky and completely out of the question; the irradiated tissue is too fragile, with a very high probability of complications, leaving her with a big surgical wound that would be unlikely to heal and cause tissue death.

 The reality of living with this condition